mrsac7/placement-resources/README.md

-# Placement Coding Questions
+# Placement Coding Questions and Solutions
-> Collection of coding questions appearing in online assessment of top software companies during campus placements at IIT/NITs, and other top engineering colleges in India.
+> Collection of coding questions (with solutions) appearing in online assessment of top software companies during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Companies